 There is an option to upload the artwork when placing the order or you can send your artwork and positioning diagram to: firstname.lastname@example.org

 Lastly, but very importantly.
 If we have to do any remedial work on the artwork you send us, there will be a charge based on £60.00 p/hour.
 Just send it exactly as above and we'll be good to go!!

-We attach the die to the hot plate of a stamping machine and either blind deboss or foil the logo onto the surface of your box, portfolio or album.
+We then attach the die to the hot plate of a stamping machine and either blind deboss or foil the logo onto the surface of your box, portfolio or album as below.